amrufathy/ddpg/REPORT.md

 The code was modified from the "DDPG pendulum" tutorial from a the Udacity Deep Reinforcement Learning Repo.

 The modifications are as follows:
-- model.py: This file implements the Q-Network with both the standard feed forward architecture.
+- model.py: This file implements the Q-Network with the standard feed forward architecture.
+  - Both critic and actor are 3-layered feed forward networks with ReLU activations.
-  - To have a stable and faster convergence, we added a batchnorm layer after the input layer
+  - To have more stable and faster convergence, we added a batchnorm layer after the input layer

 - agent.py: This file implements the learning agent itself along with the replay buffer and exploration noise.
-  - The first modification was to set a decaying factor for the noise, so the agent can do some exploration before exploitation.
-  - The second one was to introduce a defined interval for the learning procedure.
+  - The first modification was to introduce a defined interval for the learning procedure.
-  - Finally, the agent was modified to run simultaneously on multiple environments by having a shared buffer replay from which all agents can read and write.
+  - Second, the agent was modified to run simultaneously on multiple environments by having a shared buffer replay from which all agents can read and write.

 The rest of the code remains nearly unchanged.